 It reads like several journal entries, and is mostly a narration of scattered, unimportant things that happen in her life, which are not exactly interesting, but her ready wit ensures that they are not boring either.

 To be honest, I had big expectations from this book.
 Mostly because, I have read several of her articles, and have really enjoyed them.
-She is sassy, sarcastic, and has a great sense of humour, which reflects in her writing.
+She is sassy, sarcastic, and has a great sense of humor, which reflects in her writing.

 Then came the title, and cover release, and I loved them too.
 Even after reading the book, I feel that the title and the cover work very well.
 They stand out, and also convey the mood of the book.

-A (little) Disappointing Reality:
+A (little) Disappointing Reality

 Having said what I have said, this book did not quite meet my expectations.
 Admittedly, the expectations were pretty big to begin with, but it’s not just that.

-The book is in the genre of humour, and while some segments were genuinely funny, there were also bits where the jokes were cliched, and seemed forced; almost as if the book was trying too hard to be something it’s not.
+The book is in the genre of humor, and while some segments were genuinely funny, there were also bits where the jokes were cliched, and seemed forced; almost as if the book was trying too hard to be something it’s not.

 I was really disappointed by this, because as I read it, I was constantly thinking – ‘You don’t need to resort to this!
 You are better than this!
 You are genuinely funny; don’t put up an act – Be You!’